 Yes, you can get toothpaste in a solid form.
 Or rather toothy tabs.
 And since there are no restrictions on solid toiletries, you can bring as many as you need for your trip.

 Lush is a UK brand that makes organic and fresh cosmetic products.
 You might be familiar with their famous bath bombs, but they also make pretty much anything you might need in solid form.
 That includes solid shampoo, soap, toothy tabs, and mouthwash, among other things.

 Maybe it’s a lot of information to remember at once, or maybe you can’t be bothered to read the entire post.
 Anyway, here’s a quick summary of things to keep in mind when packing your carry on toiletries:

-And that's pretty much all you need to know about toothpaste and air travel.
-Seriously, if you apply everything you learned in this post about packing your toiletries in your carry on, getting through that TSA checkpoint will be a breeze.
-Happy travelling!
+And that’s pretty much all you need to know about toothpaste and air travel.
+Seriously, if you apply everything you learned in this post about packing your toiletries in your carry-on, getting through that TSA checkpoint will be a breeze.
+Happy traveling!

 RELATED POST: CAN YOU BRING AN ELECTRIC TOOTHBRUSH ON A PLANE?